El Palo Alto: History

-The El Palo Alto tree germinated in AD 940, when the San Francisco Peninsula was populated by the Ohlone people, one of the indigenous peoples of California.
-This makes the tree contemporaneous with the Viking Age, the Five Dynasties and Ten Kingdoms period in China, or the Fatimid Caliphate in the Islamic world.
+El Palo Alto germinated around AD 940, when the San Francisco Peninsula was populated by the Ohlone people, one of the indigenous peoples of California.
+The tree is thus contemporaneous with the Viking Age, the Five Dynasties and Ten Kingdoms period in China, or the Fatimid Caliphate in the Islamic world.

 Prior to European contact, the Ramaytush speaking subgroup of the Ohlone people lived near to the tree, in the village of Puichon.

 Portolá's expedition

 Before conquest by Spanish missionaries in the 18th century, the land around El Palo Alto was home to the Ohlone.
 According to traditional history, El Palo Alto was the campsite of Spanish explorer Gaspar de Portolá's men between November 6 and 11, 1769.
 Portolá was traveling north up the California coast from Mexico in search of Monterey Bay, but failed to identify it.
 Nourished by Ohlone natives, the expedition continued north and on November 1 were greeted with the expanse of the San Francisco Bay.
 They traveled southwest and arrived at San Francisquito Creek on November 6, 1769, where they camped until November 11.

 Visiting the bay in 1774, Father Francisco Palóu came upon a large tree on the creek, considered its location suitable for a new mission, and erected a wooden cross near it.
 His diary entry indicated the location of Portolá's camp as nearby and is the tree's first appearance in writing.
 In 1776, Juan Bautista de Anza and Father Pedro Font visited the tree and concluded the creek's flow was too unreliable, instead founding the Mission Santa Clara de Asís—modern day Santa Clara—15 mi to the southeast.
 Font measured the tree with a graphometer: fifty varas (137 feet; 42 m) high and 5.5 varas (15 feet; 3 m) around at the base, noting that soldiers had told him there were larger ones in the mountains.
 A 1777 map of the bay by Font indicated a large tree on San Francisquito Creek.

-Most evidence suggests that El Palo Alto is not the actual tree in Font's map or referenced by early Spanish diarists, who recorded their travels in detail but made no mention of a tree with twin trunks.
-Local historian Steve Staiger says Portolá's camp may have been under a tree further downstream, later felled by a Spanish military engineer to make a bridge.
-Two candidates for the true landmark tree, elsewhere along the creek, fell in 1852 and 1911.
+Most evidence in the past suggested that El Palo Alto was not the actual tree in Font's map or referenced by early Spanish diarists, who recorded their travels in detail but made no mention of a tree with twin trunks.
+Local historian Steve Staiger said that Portolá's camp may have been under a tree further downstream, later felled by a Spanish military engineer to make a bridge.
+Two candidates for the landmark tree, elsewhere along the creek, fell in 1852 and 1911.